sryu1/jsbgym/README.md

 Firstly, install [JSBSim](https://github.com/JSBSim-Team/jsbsim/releases).
 Make sure that it is installed in `C:/JSBSim`

 If you would like to render the environment with FlightGear, install it from [here](https://sourceforge.net/projects/flightgear/).
-Make sure the FlightGear bin directory is in PATH (Usually `C:\Program Files\FlightGear 2020.3\bin`)and there is a system variable called `FG_ROOT` with the FG data folder as it's value (Usually `C:\Program Files\FlightGear 2020.3\data`).
+Make sure the FlightGear bin directory is in PATH (Usually `C:\Program Files\FlightGear 2020.3\bin`for Windows and ASDFASDFASDF for Linux)and there is a system variable called `FG_ROOT` with the FG data folder as it's value (Usually `C:\Program Files\FlightGear 2020.3\data`for Windows and ASDFASDFASDF for Linux).
 If you have installed the aircraft to a different location, add the folder to the `FG_AIRCRAFT` system variable.
 3D visualisation requires installation of the FlightGear simulator.
 Confirm it is runnable from terminal with:

 ```console